jliszka/probability-monad/README.md

     bayesianCoin(5).given(_.flips.forall(_ == H)).pr(_.haveFairCoin)

-Or: You repeatedly roll a 6-sided and keep a running sum.
+Or: You repeatedly roll a 6-sided die and keep a running sum.
 What is the probability the sum reaches exactly 30?

     def dieSum(rolls: Int): Distribution[List[Int]] = {